 Our class action attorneys have frequently had the opportunity to hold a corporation accountable on behalf of a large group of employees.
 Demonstrating that there has been a pattern of illegal employment practices often is the best way to get a company to respond appropriately.
 It puts us in a strong negotiating position and allows us to achieve excellent results on behalf of our clients.
 Class actions lawsuits might involve the following:

 - Employment discrimination based on age, gender, race, religion, or disability

 - Violations of the Fair Labor Standards Act (FLSA), including improper job classification as exempt, and failure to pay overtime

-- Violations of ERISA pension and benefit law, including mismanagement of pension funds
+- Violations of ERISA pension and benefits law, including mismanagement of pension funds

-Our attorneys have represented groups of employees in class action suits against:
+Our attorneys have represented groups of employees in class action in Minneapolis, MN suits against: